Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Value-Setting-and-Getting-Functions.md

 ### getPropertyFromClass(classVar:String, variable:String)
 Works similar to `getProperty`, but can be used to access a variable inside a Class other than PlayState.

-Example: To get how much time has passed since the last frame (in milliseconds), you should use `getPropertyFromClass('FlxG', 'elapsed')`.
+Example: To get how much time has passed since the last frame (in milliseconds), you should use `getPropertyFromClass('flixel.FlxG', 'elapsed')`.
 _______________________
 # General Setters
 ### setProperty(variable:String, value:Dynamic)